SnaBe/node-tf2keys-api/README.md

 # tf2keys-api
+### Allows interaction with the TF2Keys.net item price API.
 [![npm version](https://img.shields.io/npm/v/tf2keys-api.svg)](https://npmjs.com/package/tf2keys-api)
 [![npm downloads](https://img.shields.io/npm/dm/tf2keys-api.svg)](https://npmjs.com/package/tf2keys-api)
 [![license](https://img.shields.io/npm/l/steam-user.svg)](https://github.com/SnaBe/node-tf2keys-api/blob/master/LICENSE)
 [![paypal](https://img.shields.io/badge/paypal-donate-yellow.svg)](https://www.paypal.me/snabe)

-**Have a question about the module or coding in general? *Do not create a GitHub issue.* GitHub issues are for feature requests and bug reports.
+**Have a question about the module or programming in general? *Do not create a GitHub issue.* GitHub issues are for feature requests and bug reports.
 Instead, send an email to support@tf2keys.net.
 Such issues may be ignored!**

 The [API](http://tf2keys.net/api) is built to be as self-documenting as possible, but if you find yourself overwhelmed, we've created this [module](https://www.npmjs.com/package/tf2keys-api) & repository to make it easier for you to interact with [TF2Keys.net](http://tf2keys.net) and the price requesting aspect of its API.